-- IG3.20 (FRS 27.53) The capital statement shall show the amount of policyholder liabilities attributed to each section of the business shown in the statement, analysed between: - (a) with-profits business; - (b) unit-linked business: - (c) other long-term insurance business; and - (d) insurance business accounted for as financial instruments in accordance with the requirements of Sections 11 and 12 of FRS 102.
+- IG3.20 The capital statement should show the amount of policyholder liabilities attributed to each section of the business shown in the statement, analysed between: - (a) with-profits business; - (b) linked business; - (c) other long-term insurance business; and - (d) insurance business accounted for as financial instruments in accordance with the requirements of Sections 11 Basic Financial Instruments and 12 Other Financial Instruments Issues of FRS 102.

-The total of these policyholder liabilities shall be the amounts shown in the entity's statement of financial position.
+The total of these policyholder liabilities should be the amounts shown in the entity's statement of financial position.